lpn-plant/lpntpm-docs/docs/tpm-spi-dev.md

-We have provided `tpmctl` available in [zephyr-spi-app](https://github.com/lpn-plant/zephyr-spi-app) repo which can be used to send TPM command and receive response. `tpmctl` by can be built simply by invoking GCC as it does not depend on any external libraries.
+We have provided `tpmctl` available in [zephyr-spi-app](https://github.com/lpn-plant/zephyr-spi-app) repo which can be used to send TPM command and receive response. `tpmctl` can be built simply by invoking GCC as it does not depend on any external libraries.
 If cross compiling you can use `arm-linux-gnueabihf-gcc` or build directly on the target device.

 ```shell
 $ gcc tpmctl.c -o tpmctl